Areas of Support

 Performing Arts Series

-The Performing Arts Series welcomes internationally known artists and troupes to our beautiful campus venues.
+Performing Arts Series welcomes internationally known artists and troupes to our beautiful campus venues.
 For almost half a century, these performances have offered a fascinating and moving window on the world, expanding the range of cultural experience for students and the public alike.

 Shinn Study Abroad Fund

-The Ridgway F. Shinn, Jr. Study Abroad Fund provides income to support undergraduate students in planned study outside the United States.
+Ridgway F. Shinn, Jr. Study Abroad Fund provides income to support undergraduate students in planned study outside the United States.
 Students may study abroad for a semester, year, summer, or during the short January term.
 The choice of program and country depends upon the interests of the individual student.
 Foreign study experiences augment the campus curriculum in valuable ways, broadening outlooks and renewing connections to the world.

-The Rhode Island College Upward Bound Program is designed to instill in low-income, potential first-generation college students the skills and motivation to complete high school and to enter and graduate from college.
+Rhode Island College Upward Bound Program is designed to instill in low-income, potential first-generation college students the skills and motivation to complete high school and to enter and graduate from college.
 The program enhances the intellectual, emotional, character and motivational development of each participant by offering rigorous academic instruction, counseling, support services, and an environment that recognizes individual differences and academic potential.

 Henry Barnard Laboratory School of Rhode Island College

-The mission of Henry Barnard Laboratory School is to provide an excellent educational opportunity for its students while simultaneously functioning as a resource and learning center for Rhode Island College education students.
+Henry Barnard Laboratory School is to provide an excellent educational opportunity for its students while simultaneously functioning as a resource and learning center for Rhode Island College education students.
 Henry Barnard School encourages innovative educational practices and research, and shares these results with the educational community.
 The school celebrates cultural diversity and seeks to develop in its students a readiness to participate in the world community.